pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 2014                   7.5                 18.0                     14.2        2.40        1.27
 2015                  -1.7                 -2.4                     -4.2        1.41        0.57

-Leveraged ETF prospectuses[^1] warn that performance for any period longer than a day, returns can diverge significantly from the target leverage multiplier.
+Leveraged ETF returns for any period can diverge significantly from the target leverage multiplier.
 Nonetheless, on an annual basis, DDM averaged **2.012x**!